Get

 It’s normal for us to lose our voice or feel hoarse when we’re sick or after yelling at a party or concert.
 It’s not as common of an occurrence in our pets.
 If your normally vocal cat has suddenly lost their voice or their meows have become raspy, you might be worried about what’s causing the unusual silence.

-We always recommend consulting with your veterinarian if your cat starts displaying out-of-character behaviors.
+We always recommend consulting with a veterinarian if your cat starts displaying out-of-character behaviors.
 Several factors could be contributing to their quietness, and a sudden loss of voice is very likely to be indicative of an underlying health condition.
 There might be a benign cause behind the silence, but in some situations, this sign could be an indicator of something more serious.

 Keep reading to find the potential reasons why your kitty has been silent lately.